 IV.
 Establishment of a Framework for ESM (Legal and Policy)

-The importance of establishing a comprehensive legal framework has been highlighted on numerous occasions in relation to the Basel Convention.
+The importance of establishing a comprehensive legal framework and policies, consistent with the above principles, has been highlighted on numerous occasions in relation to the Basel Convention.

 Legal Framework

 As part of its obligations under the Convention each Party should establish a legal framework, regulations and other measures to ensure ESM is implemented.
 Additionally, each Party should designate one Focal Point and one or more Competent Authorities.